 - Pain that radiates from the upper back down through the buttocks

-Treatment of Sciatica
+Treatment of sciatica

-If a course of conservative treatment prescribed by your physician proves ineffective for your chronic low back pain, Laser Spine Institute (LSI) may be able to help relieve you of lower back pain symptoms, including the pain that accompanies sciatica.
+If a regimen of conservative treatments prescribed by your physician proves ineffective for your chronic low back pain, Laser Spine Institute may be able to help relieve your lower back pain symptoms, including the pain that accompanies sciatica.